Azerbaijan (Iran): Safavid Azerbaijan

+Qajar Azerbaijan

-Though the first Qajar Iranian ruler, Agha Mohammad Khan, had reconquered the Caucasus and all of Iran in several swift campaigns, such as the harsh re-subjugation of Georgia in 1795, Iran would eventually irrevocably lose all of the Caucasus region to neighbouring Imperial Russia during the course of the 19th century, which had a crucial impact on the region of modern-day Iranian Azerbaijan.
+The founder of the Qajar dynasty, Agha Mohammad Khan, marched into Azerbaijan in the spring of 1791, as part of his reconquest of Iran and of the adjacent Caucasus in several swift campaigns (such as the Battle of Krtsanisi whereby Georgia was harshly re-subjugated in 1795).
+However, the reassertion of Iranian hegemony over the Caucasus (comprising modern-day Georgia, Armenia, the Republic of Azerbaijan, and Dagestan) would not last long.
+Iran would eventually and irrevocably lose all of the Caucasus region to the neighbouring Russian Empire by 1828, an event which would have a crucial impact on modern-day Iranian Azerbaijan.

+Loss of the adjacent Caucasian territories

 Shortly after the reconquest of Georgia, Agha Mohammad Shah was assassinated while preparing a second expedition in 1797 in Shusha.
-The reassertion of Iranian hegemony over Georgia did not last long; in 1799 the Russians marched into Tbilisi, which would mark the beginning of the end of the Iranian-ruled domains in the Caucasus, comprising modern-day Georgia, Armenia, the Republic of Azerbaijan, and Dagestan thanks to the 19th century Russo-Persian Wars.

-Since the late 17th/early 18th century, the Russians were actively pursuing an expansionist policy towards its neighbouring empires to its south, namely the Ottoman Empire and the successive Iranian kingdoms.
-Agha Mohammad Khan's death and the Russian troops entering the Iranian possession of Tbilisi in 1799, led directly to the Russo-Persian War (1804-1813), the first of a number of Russo-Persian wars during the 19th century, and the most devastating and humiliating one.
+In 1799 the Russians marched into Tbilisi, which would mark the beginning of the end of the Iranian-ruled domains in the Caucasus.
+Agha Mohammad Khan's death and the penetration of Russian troops into the Iranian possession of Tbilisi led directly to the first of the Russo-Persian Wars to involve the Qajars: the Russo-Persian War (1804–1813), and the most devastating and humiliating one.
 By the end of the war in 1813 and the resulting Treaty of Gulistan, Qajar Iran was forced to cede Georgia, most of the modern-day Republic of Azerbaijan, and Dagestan to Russia.
 The only Caucasian territories remaining in Iranian hands were what is now Armenia, the Nakhichevan Khanate, and the Talysh Khanate.
-The next war, the Russo-Persian War (1826-1828), resulted in an even more humiliating defeat, with Iran being forced to cede the remaining Caucasian regions, as well as having Russian troops temporarily occupying Tabriz and Iranian Azerbaijan.
+The next war, the Russo-Persian War (1826–1828), resulted in an even more humiliating defeat, with Iran being forced to cede the remaining Caucasian regions, as well as having Russian troops temporarily occupying Tabriz and Iranian Azerbaijan.
 As Iran was unwilling to allow the Russians to gain possession over its Caucasian territories in the North Caucasus and South Caucasus, the millennia-old ancient ties between Iran and the Caucasus region were only severed by the superior Russian force of Russia through these 19th-century wars.

-The area to the North of the river Aras, which included the territory of the contemporary republic of Azerbaijan, eastern Georgia, Dagestan, and Armenia, were Iranian territory until they were occupied by Russia during the 19th century.

-Through the course of the 19th century Iran lost to Russia regions which had been part Iran for centuries.
-By the end of the 19th century, the border between Iran and Russia was set more southwards, at the Aras River, which is currently the border between Iran and Armenia – Azerbaijan.
+Those regions to the north of the Aras River, which included the territory of the contemporary republic of Azerbaijan, eastern Georgia, Dagestan, and Armenia, and which Iran had just lost to Russia, had been part of Iran for centuries.
+From then on, the border between Iran and Russia was set at the Aras River, which is currently the border between Iran and Armenia and between Iran and the Republic of Azerbaijan.

-Subsequently, the Russians were very influential in Northern Iran including Azerbaijan (as Northern Iran fell into Russia's sphere of influence for decades).
-After 1905, the representatives of Azerbaijan were very active in the Iranian Constitutional Revolution as a result to this Russian influence.